 First, let’s take a look at and compare international business payment methods.
 This is a good one to start at because truth be told most money transfer companies offer very similar payment methods – albeit a very comprehensive offering.
 Specialist money transfer companies have done a brilliant job of bringing products, traditionally only available to large corporates via banks, to SMEs and the wider import/export market.

-There are three common products which money transfer companies offer business clients as standard – spot FX, forward contracts and limit orders.
+There are three common products that money transfer companies offer business clients as standard – spot FX, forward contracts and limit orders.
 If you’re an SME using your bank then chances are you can only conduct spot FX i.e. agreeing to the live exchange rate to make a payment right now.
-Forward contracts allow you to agree today’s exchange rate for any payment you wish to make in the future and limit orders allow you to set a target rate which will automatically trigger once the currency pair moves to that rate.
+Forward contracts allow you to agree on today’s exchange rate for any payment you wish to make in the future and limit orders allow you to set a target rate which will automatically trigger once the currency pair moves to that rate.

 Then we can consider how we compare international business payment methods of another sort – how the money transfer company accepts and makes payments.
 For example an online transfer, card payment or direct debit for regular transfers.